zydou/arti/doc/dev/ExportedApiSketch.md

 backends.
 With this in mind, we could expose Arti as one of those.

 For example, there's some interest in having Arti expose a `libp2p` interface.
-If

 ## Where to start?

-I think our first steps here would be to approach the problem from two
+### Selecting APIs

-ends:
+I think our first steps here would be to approach the question of APIs from two ends.

 1. What APIs do current applications use in C tor?